rtcovidlive/covid-dash/README.md

 ├── RTBase.js              Sets up API calls and does other init-config actions ├── RTFooter.js            Footer code
 ├── RTHeader.js            Header code
-├── RTOverview.js          Basically the root node that all important
+├──*RTOverview.js*         The root node that all important
-                             components descend from
+                             components descend from.
+Start here.
 ├── RTSubareaChart.js      This and all following files are various wrappers ├── RTSubareaOverview.js     around the primary outcome charts used all over ├── StateR0Display.js        the front page.
 ├── StateRtChart.js
 ├── StateRtMiniDisplay.js
 ├── [...]
 Others omitted